frontenddogma/web-development-glossary/manuscript/n.md

 Non-Disclosure Agreement
 : A legal contract between at least two parties that outlines confidential material, knowledge, or information that the parties wish to share with one another for certain purposes, but wish to restrict access to.
 Doctor-patient confidentiality (physician-patient privilege), attorney-client privilege, priest-penitent privilege, bank-client confidentiality, and kickback agreements are examples, often not enshrined in a written contract between the parties.&nbsp;[†](#w-nda)

+Non-relational database
+: A database that does not use a tabular model like a relational database, and that is instead optimized for the specific data it is storing.
+Popular types of non-relational databases are key-value stores, column stores, graph stores, and document stores.
+Examples for non-relational databases, which are also known as NoSQL databases, include Apache Cassandra, MongoDB, and Couchbase.

+Nonce
+: An arbitrary number that can be used just once in a cryptographic communication (“number once,” “number only used once”).
+It is often a random or pseudo-random number issued in an authentication protocol to ensure that old communications cannot be reused in replay attacks.&nbsp;[†](#w-nonce)

 NonVisual Desktop Access
 : A screen reader for Microsoft Windows.
 Work on NonVisual Desktop Access was started in 2006 by Michael Curran.&nbsp;[†](#w-nvda) ℹ︎&nbsp;[nvaccess.org](https://www.nvaccess.org/)

 Noob
 : → Newbie

+Normal form
+: A database normalization step that aims to reduce data redundancies and anomalies.

 Normalization
 : The process of structuring a relational database in accordance with a series of so-called normal forms in order to reduce data redundancy and improve data integrity.
 Database normalization was first proposed in 1970 by Edgar F. Codd.
 Normalization entails organizing the columns (attributes) and tables (relations) of a database to ensure that their dependencies are properly enforced by database integrity constraints.
 It is accomplished by applying some formal rules either by a process of synthesis (creating a new database design) or decomposition (improving a database design).&nbsp;[†](#w-normalization)